-- > we have chosen an external data provider from which we retrieve the data published by the companies; it also conducts the analyses mentioned above on green bonds; - > all property assets as well as investments in infrastructure, corporate private equity, and unlisted debt of Groupama are to compensate for the lack of information available on the gas & nuclear templates, Groupama's teams have insourced the collection of information about these templates for companies representing 80% of the market value of the assets concerned.
+- ) we have chosen an external data provider from which we retrieve the data published by the companies; it also conducts the analyses mentioned above on green bonds; - ) all property assets as well as investments in infrastructure, corporate private equity, and unlisted debt of Groupama are - no considered aligned because of operational difficulties in obtaining data for this first year of publication of the alignment; - > to compensate for the lack of information available on the gas & nuclear templates, Groupama's teams have insourced the collection of information about these templates for companies representing 80% of the market value of the assets concerned.
 Other companies or companies for which no reporting specific to gas & nuclear is available have been granted the full alignment/eligibility reported by the issuer without double counting.